praekeltfoundation/python-version-echo/README.md

-# python-version-echo
+# Version Echo

-Test Python API for outputting a version number
+This is a basic API that just echos its own version number on the root endpoint.
+It is built into a Docker image for testing purposes.